 This industry also contributes to deforestation, land and water pollution, and greenhouse gases.
 The livestock industry also uses significant water consumption, causing resource depletion.
 Interestingly, the documentary reveals that influential leaders and authorities were unwilling to openly discuss this industry’s impact.
 This raises further questions about the effects animal agriculture has on planet earth.
 To reduce your environmental impact, the film advocates for a plant-based diet.
 Eating less meat helps to tackle climate change by reducing greenhouse gases from the food industry.

 Cowspiracy is one of the best climate change documentaries that discuss animal agriculture.
-This film argues that choosing plants is a necessary step to protecting the earth.
+This film argues that choosing plants is a necessary step in protecting the earth.

 Stream on Amazon (also available on DVD)

 Related: Check out our vegan and vegetarian quotes for plant-based diet inspiration

 Before the Flood is a climate documentary presented by National Geographic to discuss this industry’s impact openly.
 Hollywood actor and UN Messenger of Peace, Leonardo DiCaprio, features in the documentary.
 In the documentary, Leonardo Dicaprio encourages people to educate themselves on climate issues rather than being complacent.

 The film follows Leonardo DiCaprio as he journeys around the world, through five continents, to visit key areas affected by the climate crisis.
 Through this, Before the Flood addresses the devastating effects of climate change on planet earth.
 In the film, DiCaprio interviews a host of world leaders and experts.
 Some of these people include Barack Obama, John Kerry, and Pope Francis.
 Experts include economists, scholars, ecologists, and climatologists.
 For even more famous names adding to the all-star lineup, the film was executive produced by Martin Scorcese.